 It’s a rigorous certification, covering everything about how buildings use energy and how to identify potential savings.
 Candidates attend a CEM training seminar, pay a fee and take the official exam at one of 280 remote testing centres.
 There are two centres in Western Europe – in the UK and Ireland, and others across New Zealand, the Middle East, Africa and Asia.

-The AEE have a list of approved training providers that run preparatory seminars for the CEM exam.
+The AEE has a list of approved training providers that run preparatory seminars for the CEM exam.
 They are mainly US-based, on-site courses, but some offer online options too.

 What are the employment prospects for a Certified Energy Manager?
 CEMs go on to various jobs, such as: